 “I would like to thank the Government of Canada, CIHR and Génome Québec for the support they are providing to advance the leading research being conducted at the McGill University and Génome Québec Innovation Centre,” said Munroe-Blum.
 “This continued funding is important in bringing the benefits of Canada’s expertise in genomics and epigenetics research to society.
 We are collectively dedicated to innovation and excellence in this field, and to building on our nation’s international leadership.”

-The Multidimensional Epigenomics Mapping Centre, led by Mark Lathrop, Scientific Director, Tomi Pastinen, Canada Research Chair in Human Genetics and Michael Meaney, James McGill Professor and Associate Director of the Douglas Institute Research Centre will receive $5,985,000 to study how the genome deploys hundreds of different programs leading to different fates in cell development.
+The funding will support a Multidimensional Epigenomics Mapping Centre, led by Mark Lathrop, Scientific Director at the Innovation Centre, together with Tomi Pastinen, Canada Research Chair in Human Genetics, and Michael Meaney, James McGill Professor and Associate Director of the Douglas Institute Research Centre.
+This platform will receive $5,985,000 to study how the genome deploys hundreds of different programs leading to different fates in cell development.
 Lathrop and his team will use epigenome mapping to understand interactions between environment and genome in human blood cells, to interpret diseases impacting metabolism using tissue samples and to study how epigenetic changes can alter function of the brain.

-The Guillaume Bourque, Bioinformatics Director Innovation Centre, Alan Evans, Professor, Neurology and Neurosurgery, will develop a framework that leverages Compute Canada’s national resources to support large-scale processing, sharing and visualization of epigenomics data.
+The Epigenomic Data Coordination Centre, led by Guillaume Bourque, Bioinformatics Director at the Innovation Centre, with Alan Evans, Professor, Neurology and Neurosurgery, will receive $1,470,533 to develop a framework that leverages Compute Canada’s national resources to support large-scale processing, sharing and visualization of epigenomics data.
 The platform will enable epigenetics researchers around the country to use this valuable resource.